-(3) Site Design
+(2) Site Design.

 - (a) Landscape buffer.
-A minimum landscape buffer of 15 feet consisting of native plantings that provide year-round screening is required along property boundaries adjoining a residential zoning district. - (b) A minimum of 10% of the parking lot shall be comprised of landscaping.
+A minimum landscape buffer of 15 feet consisting of native plantings that provide year-round screening is required along property boundaries adjoining a property within a residential zoning district. - (b) A minimum of 10% of the parking lot shall be comprised of landscaping.
 A landscaped island equal to one parking space for every ten spaces is required to break up continuous areas of pavement within a parking lot.
 A minimum of one shade tree, at least 2.5" DBH at planting, is required to be planted in a landscaped island for every 15 parking spaces proposed.
-A well-designed lot is shown on the next page. - (c) Curb cuts shall be consolidated where feasible.
-Cross-easements to provide shared access through side and rear parking areas of adjoining sites may be required by the Planning Board.

-- (d) Pedestrian and bicycle connections through parking areas shall be provided.
-Examples are shown to the right and on the next page (right side). - (e) Use of green infrastructure and low impact development techniques for stormwater management in parking areas is required to the extent practicable.
-Examples of green infrastructure are shown on the next page.
-Additional design options are presented in Appendix C.
+A well-designed lot is shown in Appendix C, Picture 9. - (c) Curb cuts shall be consolidated where feasible.
+Cross-easements to provide shared access through side and rear parking areas of adjoining sites may be required by the Planning Board. (d) Pedestrian and bicycle_connections through parking areas shall be provided.
+Examples are provided in Appendix C, Pictures 10 and 11. - (e) Use of green infrastructure and low impact development techniques for stormwater management in parking areas is required to the extent practicable.
+Examples of green infrastructure are shown in Appendix C Pictures 11 and 12.